Building RAG Applications with NVIDIA NIM and Haystack on K8s

 Operational Considerations

-Monitoring and autoscaling are essential for deployed NIMs to ensure efficient, effective, and reliable operation.
-Monitoring tracks performance metrics, detects errors, and optimizes resource utilization, while autoscaling dynamically adjusts resources to match changing workloads, ensuring the NIMs can handle sudden spikes or dips in demand.
-This enable NIMs to provide accurate and timely responses, even under heavy loads, while optimizing costs and maintaining high availability.
-In this section, we will delve into details of deploying monitoring and enabling autoscaling for NIMs.
+Monitoring and autoscaling are essential for deployed NVIDIA NIMs to ensure efficient, effective, and reliable operation.
+Monitoring tracks performance metrics, detects errors, and optimizes resource utilization, while autoscaling dynamically adjusts resources to match changing workloads, ensuring the NVIDIA NIMs can handle sudden spikes or dips in demand.
+This enable NVIDIA NIMs to provide accurate and timely responses, even under heavy loads, while optimizing costs and maintaining high availability.
+In this section, we will delve into details of deploying monitoring and enabling autoscaling for NVIDIA NIMs.

 Monitoring